SimonStapletonCotton/businessdailydeals/DOMAIN_SETUP_GUIDE.md

 2. Go to Domain Portfolio
 3. Click DNS next to your domain
 4. Add the CNAME record

+### Step 3: Wait for DNS Propagation
+- DNS changes can take 5 minutes to 48 hours to propagate
+- You can check status in Replit Deployments → Settings
+- Domain will show "Verified" status when ready

 ### Step 4: SSL Certificate (Automatic)
 Replit automatically provides SSL certificates, so your site will be secure with https:// once DNS propagates.